mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 They stood out because they both had a mission to address [global climate change](https://en.wikipedia.org/wiki/Climate_change).

-Now I realized I could use all my talents and skills to literally make the planet a better place.
+I realized I could use all my talents and skills to literally make the planet a better place.

 ## Concerns About Climate change